About

 Salted Caramel sauce cooling in a saucepan

 • Use a big saucepan to make caramel sauce.
-When you add cream to the boiling sugar mixture, it will bubble up A LOT.
+When you add cream to the boiling sugar mixture, it will bubble up a LOT.
 So to prevent the caramel sauce from spilling over, make sure to use a large pot.

 • First timers should use corn syrup.
 Corn syrup helps prevent the sugar from seizing up.
 So corn syrup is helpful, especially if you’re a little nervous about caramelizing sugar.